 2002: Avon Grove Charter School Opens

-Our charter was approved in April of 2002 and in June, AGCS leased the old Avon Grove Elementary School on State Road in West Grove.
+Our charter was approved on April 11, 2002 and in June, AGCS leased the old Avon Grove Elementary School on State Road in West Grove.
 The property sits on 21 acres of beautiful land in Chester County.

 Enrollment climbed rapidly to 1,137 by the 2006-2007 school year.
 We were outgrowing our school and needed to find more space.